 WIDE: Establishing shot of talent at the computer, clicking on the appropriate software icon with monitor/screen visible in the frame.
 Videographer: Obtain a few shots of talent clicking the mouse and typing on the keyboard to use as b-roll throughout the video

-SCREEN: To be uploaded by Authors: Initialize being clicked, calibration menu appearing, and probe details being entered in the input boxes.
+SCREEN_1: To be uploaded by Authors: Initialize being clicked, calibration menu appearing, and probe details being entered in the input boxes.
 TEXT: k in N/m, R in µm, and the Calibration factor in air

 Next, fill a thick glass Petri dish with a flat bottom with the same medium as the sample dish and match the temperature of the medium with that of the sample [1-TXT].
 Then, place the calibration dish under the probe [2].

 Authors: Which medium/liquid will be added to the calibration dish and sample dish?
 Also, how is the temperature of the medium matched to the sample?

+For polyacrylamide hydrogels, PBS will be used.
+We think the video can be shown only for the gels; while saying that the same instructions can be used for cells (in which case culture media would be used).

+Temperature is matched by making sure the calibration solution (PBS or media) is at approximately the same temperature as the sample solution.
+For room temperature measurements, this can be achieved by leaving both solution and sample at room temperature for about 10 minutes.
+For 37 degrees measurements, both petri dishes can be left on a heated stage for about 10 minutes.

+Also, see step 2.4.

-Talent filling the calibration dish with medium.
+Talent filling the calibration dish with PBS.
 TEXT: The medium can be air

 Talent placing the calibration dish under the probe.